Building strength and developing self-reliance

 2018: MFC secures a USDA Rural Development loan to purchase their building at 480 E. Agate in Granby.
 Thrift store is moved to this location, and renovation plans for the building are designed with the help of Munn Architecture.
 Two other community nonprofits- the Grand Angels and the Grand County Council on Aging- merge with MFC and transfer their resources and services under the organization’s umbrella.

-2019: Renovation of the MFC building will be complete in the summer of 2019, and will include an expanded food pantry, lobby and educational kitchen, a designated space for seniors and a larger thrift store with access directly on Main Street.
+2019: Renovation of the MFC building, including an expanded food pantry, lobby and educational kitchen, a designated space for seniors and a larger thrift store with access directly on Main Street.